Bryan Byrne (rugby union)

-Bryan Byrne is an Irish rugby union player for Bristol Bears.
+Bryan Byrne (born 9 September 1993) is an Irish rugby union player who plays for Newcastle Red Bulls in the Premiership Rugby competition.

 Career

 Byrne started playing rugby at the early age of 6 with his local club Carlow RFC.

 He went onto secondary school at Clongowes Wood College.
 During this time he won the coveted Junior/Senior Cups, and caught the eye of both Leinster and Ireland where he won caps over a 4 year period U17s, U18s, U19s and U20s.